Tom Hiddleston: Varied roles and expansion (2015–present)

 In 2023, Hiddleston narrated a ten episode nature documentary series called Big Beasts, and a 12 episode nature documentary series in 2024 called Earthsounds, both for Apple TV+.

-In 2024, he starred in the movie The Life of Chuck, an adaptation of a Stephen King novella.
-It premiered at the Toronto International Film Festival on September 6, 2024, where it won the People's Choice Award.
+In 2024, he starred in The Life of Chuck, an adaptation of Stephen King's novella of the same name.
+It premiered at the Toronto International Film Festival on 6 September 2024, where it won the People's Choice Award.

-In 2025, Hiddleston starred as Benedick in The Jamie Lloyd Company’s production of Shakespeare's Much Ado About Nothing, which completed a sold-out run at Theatre Royal, Drury Lane, and set a new box office record for a play in the West End.
+In 2025, Hiddleston starred as Benedick in The Jamie Lloyd Company's production of Shakespeare's Much Ado About Nothing, which completed a sold-out run at Theatre Royal, Drury Lane, and set a new box office record for a play in the West End.
 In April 2025, the production concluded with the five highest-grossing weeks for a play in West End history, with the final week achieving the highest box office figures to date.

+In 2026, Hiddleston hosted and executive produced the three-part National Geographic docudrama Pompeii: Out of Time with Tom Hiddleston, which combined documentary investigation with dramatised reconstructions of the eruption of Mount Vesuvius in AD 79.
+The series premiered on 22 July 2026, with all three episodes airing back-to-back on National Geographic, before becoming available for streaming the following day on Disney+ and Hulu.
+The series explored archaeological evidence and the experiences of several inhabitants of Pompeii and Herculaneum during the disaster.